AFC U16: India drawn in Group C alongside Korea Republic, Australia and Uzbekistan | Goal.com

 In the qualifiers India had drawn against Uzbekistan 1-1.

-South Korea was in a brilliant run of form in the qualification stages as they had not only won all the matches but also had not conceded a single goal in three matches.
-Australia had also emerged victorious in all the matches but conceded two goals.
+South Korea was in a brilliant run of form in the qualification stages as they not only won all the matches but also did not concede a single goal in three matches.
+Australia had also emerged victorious in all the matches but conceded just two goals.

 This was for the ninth time that India managed to qualify for the finals, having done it earlier in 1990, 1996, 2002, 2004, 2008, 2012, 2016, and 2018 editions of the competition.